ONSdigital/blaise-typescript-react-guide/tutorials/01_basic_react_concepts.md

 # Basic React Concepts

-The document introduces the aspects of React via the concepts that are directly used in our codebase.
+The document introduces the aspects of React via the concepts that we use in our codebases.

 ## What is React?

 React is a _front-end_, _declarative_, _component-based_ framework.

 - **front-end**:
-    Runs in the browser create dynamic user experiences.
+    Runs in the browser to create dynamic user experiences.
 - **declarative**:
     You declare how the view should render based on the state, rather than manipulating it when the state changes.